nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting an appointment: `appt -d`

 ### Filtering all appointments: `appt -f`
+Searches and lists all appointments in the appointment records that match the given filter conditions.

+Format: `appt -f [p/PATIENT_KEYWORD] [d/DOCTOR_KEYWORD] [s/START_DATE] [e/END_DATE]`

+* `PATIENT_KEYWORDS` and `DOCTOR_KEYWORDS` can be 1 or more words.
+* Keyword search behave similarly to that of [FindCommand](#locating-doctors-by-name:-find).
+* The `START_DATE` and `END_DATE` should be entered with the format `dd/mm/yyyy`.
+* The `START_DATE` and `END_DATE` filters are inclusive of the entered date.
+* Entering the command with no filter parameters will list all appointments from the appointment records.

+Examples:
+* `appt -f` will list all appointments in the appointment records
+* `appt -f s/24/08/2021 e/24/09/2021` will list all appointments in the appointment records that has a starting date between 24 Aug 2021(inclusive) and 24 Sep 2021(inclusive).
+* `appt -f s/24/08/2021 e/24/09/2021 p/Alice d/Carl` will list all appointments in the appointment records which contains patients with the name `Alice`, doctors with the name `Carl` and has a starting date between 24 Aug 2021(inclusive) and 24 Sep 2021(inclusive).

 ### Filtering upcoming appointments: `appt -u`

+Searches and lists all upcoming appointments in the appointment records that match the given filter conditions.

+Format: `appt -u [p/PATIENT_KEYWORD] [d/DOCTOR_KEYWORD]`

+* An appointment is considered upcoming if its starting date and time is after the current date and time. eg. If the current time is 18:00, any appointment today that starts at 18:00 or later is considered upcoming while earlier appointments on the same day are not.
+* `PATIENT_KEYWORDS` and `DOCTOR_KEYWORDS` can be 1 or more words.
+* Keyword search behave similarly to that of [FindCommand](#locating-doctors-by-name:-find).
+* Entering the command with no filter parameters will list all upcoming appointments from the appointment records.

+Examples:
+* `appt -u` will list all upcoming appointments in the appointment records
+* `appt -u p/Alice d/Carl` will list all upcoming appointments in the appointment records which contains patients with the name `Alice`and doctors with the name `Carl`.

 ### Listing appointments today: `appt -l`

+Show all of today's appointments.

+Format:`appt -l`

 ---